Last updated on October 13th, 2023 at 11:56 am

 - Motorized front steps

 - Climate control and propane monitoring

-As I’ve already mentioned, knowing whether or not you plan on living in your RV full time is important to decide on before you go shopping.
-Your full-time living needs are no doubt very different from your weekend summertime camping needs.
+As I’ve already mentioned, knowing whether or not you plan on living in your RV full-time is important to decide before you go shopping.
+Your full-time living needs are no doubt very different from your weekend summertime camping requirements.

-These needs can include more storage, a chef’s kitchen, and heated tanks or further insulation so that you can camp year-round.
-You may also want adequate laundry facilities as well as a more spacious bathroom or bedroom.
+These needs can include more storage, a chef’s kitchen, heated tanks, or additional insulation enabling you to camp throughout all four seasons comfortably.
+You may also want adequate laundry facilities as well as a spacious bathroom or bedroom.

-No matter your needs, there is a travel trailer out there that fits those needs.
-It may take some time and discussion with an RV manufacturer, but you will no doubt find what you need so that you and your significant other can camp and RV comfortably.
+No matter your needs, there’s a travel trailer out there that’s perfect for you.
+It may take some time and discussion with an RV manufacturer, but you will no doubt find what you need so you and your significant other can camp and RV comfortably.

 Ready to discover some of the best travel trailers for senior couples on the market today?
-Let’s take a look at some of those options now and learn what makes them so special.
+Let’s take a look at some of our top options now and learn what makes them so special!

 Best Overall: Jayco Jay Flight

 With 12 unique floorplans and the Jayco name to back it up, the Jay Flight takes the top spot for our best travel trailers for senior couples.
 All of Jayco’s travel trailers and motorhomes utilize something known as JAYCOMMAND- this is Jayco’s unique monitoring system.
 The Jay Flight is a smart RV with this system onboard, capable of automating many manual RV functions.